-Dr. Adam Lammert MIT Lincoln Laboratory Sensorimotor Tracking of Neurological Disorders: Mild Traumatic Brain Injury (mTBI) adam.lammert@ll.mit.edu 781-981-3942
+Dr. Adam Lammert

+MIT Lincoln Laboratory

+Sensorimotor Tracking of Neurological Disorders: Mild Traumatic Brain Injury (mTBI)

+adam.lammert@ll.mit.edu

+781-981-3942

 MIT Lincoln Laboratory (MIT LL) has been developing noninvasive biomarkers of neurological conditions based upon observable human behaviors.
 These biomarkers have been successful for assessing a variety of neurocognitive conditions, such as depression, Parkinson's disease, and traumatic brain injury (TBI).
 TBI is prevalent in civilians and service members, and is associated with a diverse set of cognitive and sensorimotor symptoms.
 As such, there is a pressing need to go beyond the typical coarse severity classifications (i.e., mild, moderate, severe) when diagnosing patients with TBI.
 It is essential to develop technologies with the ability to disambiguate mild TBI (mTBI) phenotypes, which in turn should facilitate the design of enhanced patient care systems for monitoring and targeted intervention.
-Recent advances in virtual reality-embodied in the virtual environment at the MIT LL STRIVE Center-have enabled increasingly immersive sensorimotor provocative tests with neurologically relevant, mechanical models of sensorimotor control-developed at MIT LL-provides a neurocomputational substrate that can aid in establishing causal relationships between impaired pathways and observed behaviors.
+Recent advances in virtual reality-embodied in the virtual environment at the MIT LL STRIVE Center-have enabled increasingly immersive sensorimotor provocative tests, which can challenge subjects with situations that elicit underlying deficits.
+Pairing provocative tests with neurologically relevant, mechanical models of sensorimotor control-developed at MIT LL-provides a neurocomputational substrate that can aid in establishing causal relationships between impaired pathways and observed behaviors.
 Ultimately, individualized, mechanical models of sensorimotor control may aid in designing novel physiological assessments, as well as predicting outcomes associated with rehabilitation interventions for people who have suffered a TBI.